About section with context and goals of the online learning platform project.

 Insights

-Students want to have all learning materials, assignments, progress, and schedule in one place.
+Students want all their materials, assignments, progress, and schedule in one place

-Clear deadlines help organize time and motivate to complete tasks.
+Clear deadlines help organize time and encourage task completion

-The main difficulties for students are information overload and the lack of a clear course structure.
+The main problem is material overload and the absence of a clear course structure

 User survey results with key insights about learning habits and content preferences.